Instruction sequence processing operators: Functional Units Relating to Turing Machine Tapes

 In this section, we define some notions that have a bearing on the halting problem in the setting of \PGLBsbt\ and functional units.
 The notions in question are defined in terms of functional units for the following state space: \begin{ldispl} \SBS = \set{v \pebble w \where v,w \in \seqof{\set{0,1,\sep}}}\;. \end{ldispl}

-The states from $\SBS$ resemble the possible contents of the tape of a Turing machine whose tape alphabet is $\set{0,1,\sep}$.
-Consider a state $v \pebble w \in \SBS$.
+The elements of $\SBS$ can be understood as the possible contents of the tape of a Turing machine whose tape alphabet is $\set{0,1,\sep}$, including the position of the tape head.
+Consider an element $v \pebble w \in \SBS$.
 Then $v$ corresponds to the content of the tape to the left of the position of the tape head and $w$ corresponds to the content of the tape from the position of the tape head to the right -- the indefinite numbers of padding blanks at both ends are left out.
-The colon serves as a seperator of bit sequences.
+The colon serves as a separator of bit sequences.
 This is for instance useful if the input of a program consists of another program and an input to the latter program, both encoded as a bit sequences.
+We could have taken any other tape alphabet whose cardinality is greater than one, but $\set{0,1,\sep}$ is extremely handy when dealing with issues relating to the halting problem.
+In fact, we could first have introduced the general notation $\SBS_A$, where $A$ stands for a finite set of tape symbols, for the set $\set{v \pebble w \where v,w \in \seqof{A}}$ and then have introduced $\SBS$ as an abbreviation for $\SBS_{\set{0,1,\sep}}$.